Asprosin: Function

-Function in liver
+Hepatic Function

 The liver stores excess glucose in the form of glycogen after a meal, in response to insulin.
 Between meals (or during fasting), the liver is stimulated to break down this glycogen to release glucose (glycogenolysis) and also synthesizes new glucose (gluconeogenesis); this glucose is released into the bloodstream to maintain normal function of the brain and other organs that burn glucose for energy.
 Glycogenolysis and gluconeogenesis are stimulated by hormones such as glucagon that activate the cyclic AMP pathway in liver hepatocytes, and this cAMP promotes activation of metabolic enzymes leading to glucose production and release; asprosin appears to utilize this same system of control.
 Asprosin was reported to stimulate glucose release from hepatocytes, and plasma levels of asprosin in obese high-fat-fed mice have been reported to nearly double.
-However, in a study in 2019, a pharma replication group reported their inability to replicate these two key observations using multiple forms of recombinant asprosin, suggesting that issues with reagent purity may have been responsible for the effect observed in the initial asprosin study.
-Nevertheless, a third group reported in 2019 that they had identified the receptor for asprosin, an olfactory receptor family GPCR expressed on liver hepatocytes, and showed that plasma asprosin levels increased with fasting and high fat diet, and that asprosin stimulated glucose release in normal mice (thereby confirming the original study) but that mice lacking this receptor were unable to respond to asprosin by releasing glucose.
-The liver receptor for asprosin is OR4M1.
-Three additional studies have since confirmed asprosin's glucogenic function.
+However, in a study in 2019, a pharma replication group reported their inability to replicate these two key observations using recombinant asprosin, suggesting that issues with reagent purity may have been responsible for the effect observed in the initial asprosin study.
+Nevertheless, a third group reported in 2019 that they had identified the liver receptor for asprosin, OR4M1, an olfactory receptor family GPCR, and showed that plasma asprosin levels increased with fasting and with diet-induced obesity, and confirmed asprosin's effect on stimulation of hepatic glucose production, replicating all facets of the original study.
+Several studies have since confirmed asprosin's glucogenic function.